How Shoes and Feet are Like Small Business Loan Interest Rates – One Size Does Not Fit All Financing Strategies.

 The guarantee fee is a cost typically paid by the lender to the SBA.
-The fee is passed on to the borrower at closing.
+The SBA guarantee “fee” is passed on to the borrower at closing.
 Guarantee fees are a percentage of the loan size and the term of the loan.
 Now, the SBA is waiving this fee for loans under $150,000.

 “Hidden” Interest Rates

 Your APR or APY does not necessarily reflect all loan costs.
-You will quickly conclude that calculating the actual interest rates on business loans can be tricky if examined in detail.
+Business owners will quickly conclude that calculating the actual interest rates on business loans can be tricky if examined in detail.
 Here’s an example of how borrowing money can be deceptive and the difficulty in determining the rate for small businesses.

 A lender can provide a pair of 12-month installment loans of $5,000 to different parties.
-Both loans will have a 5 percent APR.
+Both term loans will have the same base rates – 5 percent APR.
 In one case, by the time the loan is paid off, that instrument will have accumulated $250 in interest.

 On the other hand, the second business loan comes with a processing fee of $10 per month and a $100 setup charge.
-Compared to the first business loan, this is an additional $220 monthly.
+Compared to the loan proceeds of the first business loan, this is an additional $220 monthly.

-That brings the percentage of this loan to 9 percent APR, almost twice that of the first loan.
+That brings the maximum interest rate of this loan to a 9 percent APR, almost twice that of the first loan.

 If you are not looking closely at the process, you risk not getting a full picture.
 Make sure you understand the inclusion of all the fees associated with your small business loan.